What is Brilinta?

 What should I tell my healthcare provider before taking Brilinta?

-Before taking Brilinta, tell your doctor about all of your medical conditions, if you:
+Before taking Brilinta, tell your healthcare professional about all of your medical conditions, if you:

 - have had bleeding problems in the past